 The root vegetables used in this recipe are simply one pound of whole, unpeeled, baby new potatoes, one red onion, one large carrot and one large parsnip.
 The carrot and parsnip should be scraped or peeled and cut into large wedges.
 The red onion should be peeled and quartered.
 Put all the veg onto a large baking tray, season with salt, pepper and a large pinch of both dried rosemary and dried thyme.
 Give them a quick stir around with a wooden spoon.
 Lay the chicken on top as shown in the photograph to the above right and season the chicken with salt and pepper.

 Preheat your oven to 375F/190C and cook the chicken for one hour.
 Remove it from the oven and pierce the thighs at the thickest part with a metal skewer to ensure the juices run clear in both instances.
 Cover with foil and leave it to rest for fifteen minutes.

 This is an excellent recipe for when you are having an outdoor grill party and space on the grill is at a premium.
 Simply put your chicken in the oven in this way, forget about it for an hour while you attend to other things and then take the tray to the outdoor table to serve the dish.

-Slice each of the black olives in half and use them to garnish the dish, along with the parsley, immediately before service.
+- Slice each of the black olives in half and use them to garnish the dish, along with the parsley, immediately before serving.